cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/rollout-strategies.md

 The second aspect, the subject of this guide, is concerned with how the new version of your application is presented to your customers.
 There are three strategies:

 1. **No rollout strategy** (the default) - as soon as new code is deployed, all your customers see it
-2. **Blue / Green rollout** - runs the previous version of your app alongside the new version and allows a limited set of people to see the new version.
-You can then either switch everyone over to the new version, or roll back to the previous one.
+2. **Blue / Green rollout** - runs the previous version of your app alongside the new version and directs people to each version based on specific conditions (such as HTTP headers).
-3. **Canary** **rollout** - as with Blue / Green, you maintain both versions of your application but you only direct a small proportion of web traffic to the new version.
+3. **Canary rollout** - as with Blue / Green, you maintain both versions of your application but you only direct a small proportion of web traffic to the new version.
 You then gradually switch your users across to the new version if it meets your expectations.

 <div class="notice notice-warning"><p>Rollout strategies only apply to direct updates to the code of your web application - they are NOT intended for infrastructure changes (like background process, Ruby version or Web server changes, for example).</p></div>